The Role of Methionine In Your Journey Towards Better Hair

 SAMe(S-Adenosylmethionine)

-SAMe is found throughout the fluids, cells and tissues of the body, participating in many types of biochemical reactions by transferring a part of itself to other molecules, such as DNA and proteins.
+SAMe is found throughout the fluids, cells, and tissues of the body, participating in many types of biochemical reactions by transferring a part of itself to other molecules, such as DNA and proteins.
 It is needed for creatine production and cellular energy.
 Additionally, SAM helps our immune system function properly.
 Overall, it helps our cells defend themselves against destruction and damage.
 SAMe is involved in a process called methylation, donating a methyl group to other compounds.
-Methylation is necessary for synthesizing DNA, RNA, phospholipids, proteins, hormones, neurotransmitters and glutathione.
-It also promotes gene expression, lipid and mineral metabolism.
+Methylation is necessary for synthesizing DNA, RNA, phospholipids, proteins, hormones, neurotransmitters, and glutathione.
+It also promotes gene expression, lipid, and mineral metabolism.
 SAMe is also needed to create polyamine compounds which regulate the life cycles of our cells, including apoptosis, or programmed cell death.
-Polyamines also repair DNA, promote gene expression and phosphorylate proteins.
-One type of polyamine, called spermidine, has even been referred to as a “universal anti-aging drug” since it has shown to promote longevity across many living systems, including single-cells.
+Polyamines also repair DNA, promote gene expression, and phosphorylate proteins.
+One type of polyamine, called spermidine, has even been referred to as a “universal anti-aging drug” since it has shown to promote longevity across many living systems, including single cells.

 Lastly, the methylation capacities offered by SAMe helps our DNA adapt and evolve.
 Adding a methyl group to DNA is an epigenetic mechanism that enables necessary changes to be made in the sequencing of our gene codes [2].
 This capability gives our physiology greater flexibility in how it responds and adapts to environmental changes.
-In one study, researchers came up with a hypothesis that DNA methylation varies in different regions of the scalp [3] .
+In one study, researchers came up with a hypothesis that DNA methylation varies in different regions of the scalp [3].
 This would explain why men with androgenetic alopecia experience hair loss in the vertex, but not the occipital regions.
-Their results suggest that increased levels of AR methylation protects occipital hair follicles from miniaturization.
+Their results suggest that increased levels of AR methylation protect occipital hair follicles from miniaturization.
 Such findings imply that it may be possible to apply the principles of DNA plasticity through methylation to topical formulations in the therapeutic treatment of androgenetic alopecia.

-Frequently Ask Questions
+Frequently Asked Questions

 Is more methionine better when it comes to dietary intake?